dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 ### Packages requiring networking

+**MetallibSupportPkg**

-MetallibSupportPkg is required to be downloaded for all 3802-based systems running Sequoia or newer.
-OCLP will handle this as long as you're connected to the internet.
-If this fails, you can download it manually from the following link:
+Required for all 3802-based systems running Sequoia or newer.
+You can download it manually from the following link:

+* [MetallibSupportPkg](https://github.com/dortania/MetallibSupportPkg/releases)

 **Make sure the build matches exactly the OS version you're using.**

-* [MetallibSupportPkg](https://github.com/dortania/MetallibSupportPkg/releases)

 3802 based GPUs: